pgazmuri/SCRITrialAgent/README.md

 ### Configure API Key

-1. Click the extension icon in Chrome toolbar
-2. Enter your OpenAI API key in the popup
+On first use, the extension will prompt you to enter your OpenAI API key directly in the chat interface.
+You can get an API key at [platform.openai.com/api-keys](https://platform.openai.com/api-keys).
-3. Click **Save**

 ## 🚀 Usage